rpherrera/docker-tftpd/README.md

 7. If you were able to transfer the file from the `tftpd` server into the current directory at Host machine, then we are good and you can proceed as usual serving your files the way you want with tftpd container.

-## Testing the TP-Link router unbricker
+## Testing the TP-Link Router Unbricker (tplink-unbricker)

-Please notice this procedure was tested in the following TP-Link routers and it can no longer in different models:
+Please notice this procedure was tested in the following TP-Link routers only and it can no longer works for different models:

 - TL-WDR3600
 - TL-WR841ND